-How to Brush Your Dog's Teeth (Without Losing a Finger)
+How to Brush Your Dog's Teeth Without All the Fuss

-Cleaning your dog's teeth is an important part of his healthcare, especially because pets are prone to plaque buildup and other dental issues.
+Cleaning your pup's teeth is an important part of their health, especially because pets are prone to plaque buildup and other dental issues.
 Here's how to make the process painless for both of you.

-Ideally, start while he is young, as early in life as possible.
-Start by rubbing your finger over the teeth and gums for 30 seconds.
+Ideally, you’ll want to start when your pup is young, as early in life as possible.
+Begin by rubbing your finger over the teeth and gums for 30 seconds.
 A folded piece of gauze can be a good beginner's toothbrush.
-Work up to an extra-soft baby toothbrush, a soft rubber brush that fits on your fingertip, or a toothbrush designed for dogs or puppies.
+Work up to an extra-soft baby toothbrush, a soft rubber brush that fits on your fingertip, or a toothbrush designed for dogs or puppies..

 If you haven't started young, but want to take care of your best friend's teeth, let the vet clean them.
-Plaque can't be brushed away.
-And a proper cleaning can't be done without the dog under anesthesia.
-Even the best dogs don't like buzzing foreign objects shoved in their mouths under bright lights.
-Once the teeth have been professionally cleaned, it may never have to be done again if you brush them.
+Plaque can't be brushed away, and a proper cleaning can't be done without the dog under anesthesia.
+Even the calmest dogs don't like buzzing foreign objects shoved in their mouths under bright lights.
+Once the teeth have been professionally cleaned, it may never have to be done again if you brush them routinely.

-Try starting by focusing on a few teeth.
-Gradually increase the number until you can do clean his entire mouth in one quick session.
+Focus first on a few teeth.
+Gradually increase the number until you can clean your pup’s entire mouth in one quick session.
 It doesn't have to take more than 30 seconds.
 You don't have to open your dog's mouth to brush its teeth.
-The outer surfaces of the teeth, especially where the gum and tooth meet, are the most important spots.
-Lifting the cheek with the mouth closed actually allows for better access to the back teeth.
+The outer surfaces of the teeth, especially where the teeth meet, are the most important spots.
+Lifting the cheek with the mouth closed allows for better access to the back teeth.

-Baking soda mixed with a ground up beef buillion cube and water makes a good canine toothpaste.
-There are also dog toothpastes that come in flavors like chicken, beef, and peanut.
+Baking soda mixed with a ground-up beef bouillon cube and water makes a good canine toothpaste.
+There is also dog toothpaste that comes in flavors like chicken, beef, and peanut.
 Make sure to avoid fluoridated or artificially sweetened human toothpaste.
-(Many contain the sweetener xylitol, which can cause a sudden drop in the dog's blood glucose and can lead to vomiting, seizures, and liver problems.)
+(Many contain the sweetener xylitol, which can cause a sudden drop in the dog's blood glucose and lead to vomiting, seizures and liver problems.)